 By breaking the habit of mindless eating, you will reconnect with your physical feelings of hunger and satiety.
 Becoming more aware of your hunger cues, recognizing your non-hunger eating triggers, and choosing foods for enjoyment can all help resolve the love-hate relationship that many of us have with food.

 Ready to ditch the “diet” mentality and start eating with intention?
-Try these five simple ways to introduce mindfulness into your mealtimes.
+Try these 3 simple ways to introduce mindfulness into your mealtimes.

 Honor Your Hunger – and Respect Fullness

+The hunger-fullness scale is a helpful tool.
 Think of hunger on a scale from 1 to 10, 1 being “I’m so hungry I’m going to pass out” and 10 as “I’m so full I’m going to be sick.”
 Before you eat, ask yourself where on the hunger scale you fall and eat when you are around a 3 or 4 (anywhere from “I’m slightly hungry” to “I’m hungry, and it’s time for my next meal”).
-Check in with yourself mid-meal, and stop eating when you get to a 6 or 7 (“I’m content and satisfied, feeling comfortably full”).
+Check-in with yourself mid-meal, and stop eating when you get to a 6 or 7 (“I’m content and satisfied, feeling comfortably full”).

 Take time to enjoy your food, and you’re more likely to notice when you are full, allow for better digestion, and notice flavors you might have otherwise missed.
 Take a bite, and then put your fork down.
 Talk with those around you.
 Chew slowly, and pay attention to the texture of the food, the flavor in your mouth, and the aromas.
 It can take as long as 20-30 minutes for your brain to catch up with your belly and realize you are full.
 Slowing down your eating will help you recognize these signals, and makes for a more meaningful meal.